lakshanwd/muve-go/README.md

 * open a text editor and replace `developer:123` with your `<mysql-user>:<mysql-password>` and password in [db/db.go](https://github.com/lakshanwd/muve-go/blob/master/go-crud/db/db.go)
 * and finally `$ go run server.go`

+## testing
-* Open google chrome and install [Restlet](https://chrome.google.com/webstore/detail/restlet-client-rest-api-t/aejoelaoggembcahagimdiliamlcdmfm) sign in and click import and Select **Restlet Client Repository** and browse for the [muve-go.json](https://github.com/lakshanwd/muve-go/blob/master/muve-go.json)
+* Open google chrome and install [Restlet](https://chrome.google.com/webstore/detail/restlet-client-rest-api-t/aejoelaoggembcahagimdiliamlcdmfm), sign in and click import and Select **Restlet Client Repository** and browse for the [muve-go.json](https://github.com/lakshanwd/muve-go/blob/master/muve-go.json)

 There is the JWT authenticated golang api